7. Fertilization

 is the maximum manure N rate (kg N ha–1) allowed for crop c in region r by EU Nitrates Directive or local derogation.

-is the N application rate (kg N ha–1) of manure type m for crop c in region r, as estimated in Distribution of animal manure.
+is the N application rate (kg N ha–1) of manure type m for crop c in region r, as estimated in Table 7.1.

 is the area of crop c in region r (ha).

-To disaggregate Napp[r, c] among each manure type later, λ[r, m] is the ratio of N in manure type m to the total manure N applied in region r.
+To disaggregate Ñ'app[r, c] among each manure type later, the fraction of N in each manure type over the total manure N applied in the region is calculated.

 Equation 7.3